How Can I Tell If My Cat Is Feeling Cold?

 An outdoor cat that lives outdoors 24 hours a day is better suited for coping with the cold than an indoor cat that may venture outdoors in winter for short periods of time.
 Senior cats and kittens will be more susceptible to the effects of cold weather.

-Determining what temperature is too cold for most cats also depends on their breed (whether they have short or long coats), health, and body mass.
+Determining what temperature is too cold for most cats also depends on their breed (whether they have short or long coats), their health, and body mass.

 An average daily temperature below freezing can lead to frostbite-especially when coupled with freezing rain/snow conditions outdoors.